Language: EN

 return result

-• function_name: Is the name we give to our function.
+• function_name: This is the name we give to our function.

-• parameters: Are the parameters that our function can receive.
+• parameters: These are the parameters that our function can receive.
 These are optional and can be used to pass information to the function.

 • return result: The return statement allows us to return a result from the function.
-It is optional and can return any type of data.
+It is optional and can return any data type.

 Calling a function